kimanthi/robot_rock/README.md

 - Insert the terminal on the VM and check driver recognation, if you have problems, check `lib/sdk/driver*`.

+- On repository path, at host machine terminal, install gems with `bundle install`.

 - On `Vagrant ssh` setup bundler, execute `rake pax:bundle_install`.